gadzooks/wanderingsblog/_posts/2023-06-05-trails-of-washington-a-hikers-guide.markdown

 ---

-I recently hiked up Bandera Mountain in Washington State with my friend Phil.
-The views up top were spectacular, with a 360 degree panoramic of the surrounding landscape, and it was an enjoyable and fairly easy trail.
-It was especially enjoyable around sunset as we soaked in the vibrant oranges and pinks of the sky.
+Yesterday, I had the incredible opportunity to hike up Bandera Mountain in Washington State.
+It had been something that I had wanted to do for a while now and I'm so glad I got to share this experience with my friend Phil.

-We opted for the longer but less steep hiking path and took our time admiring the wildlife while snacking on some local trail mix.
-We also kept a leisurely pace so we could share conversation and laugh about old times.
-The evening ended on a high point, with soothing melodies of nature and an extraordinary painted sky – which made for a wonderful hiking experience with my friend Phil.
+The sunset hike was breathtaking--literally.
+We made it up just in time to see the sun sink below the tree line.
+As we admired the incredible view from the top of the mountain, I couldn't help but feel a sense of satisfaction for having made it to the summit.
+It was definitely an experience I will never forget.

 {% flickr 52956461930 "Bandera mountain sunset hike with Phil" style="float: right;"
  %}